rickyhai11/black_hole_v1/doc/source/installation.rst

 Installation instruction
 ------------------------

-In colorado release, Kingbird is recommended to be installed in a python virtual environment.
+In colorado release, playnetmano_rm is recommended to be installed in a python virtual environment.
 So install and activate virtualenv first.

 .. code-block:: bash